-There are only 13 left today, all of which are protected buildings.
+There are only 13 left today, all of which are Grade II listed protected buildings.
 Many of the other shelters still serve their original purpose, letting taxi drivers pop in for a hearty British meal.
-On a miserable day there could be a dozen or so drivers crowded inside, though bad behavior is strictly forbidden (no gambling, drinking, or swearing).
+On a miserable day there could be a dozen or so drivers crowded inside, though bad behavior is strictly forbidden (no gambling, drinking, swearing or discussion of politics).

 But nowadays, these huts aren’t solely reserved for drivers, though non cabbies aren’t actually allowed inside.
+Though several personalities have managed to work their way in, including: Winston Churchill, Benny Hill, Paul McCarthy, and Frank Sinatra.
 If you keep a careful eye out for the small open hatch (and signs), you can get a takeaway coffee, bacon sarnie, or other delights at the “Little Green Hut” in Russell Square.
 The general public can stand on raised steps, give their orders, and catch a glimpse of the newspaper-covered table and benches inside.